Who is Creative Lenna?

 and the wonderful participant art.
 You'll find inspiration from Lenna's art and

-the art of many other creative and talented artists!
+the art of many creative and talented artists!

-The creative lenna website is mainly an archive kept for it's history and inpiration.
-For current artwork, please visit lenna's blog or her flickr photo account -link below.
+The creative lenna website is mainly an archive for history and inpiration.
+For current artwork, visit lenna's blog.

 Here are some of our favorite photos from